-It consists of another membrane-like structure, mesosome.
+It consists of another membrane-like structure, the mesosome.
 Mesosome is the extended part of this plasma membrane.
-They help in DNA replication, formation of cell wall and daughter cell distribution.
+They help in DNA replication, the formation of cell walls and daughter cell distribution.

 Another component of the bacterial cell wall is a pill, a long structure made of pilin protein.
 Also, there is another small bristle-like fibre, fimbriae.
 It helps the bacteria to attach to different surfaces.

 Bacterium cells also comprise a varied arrangement of flagella.
-More specifically, bacterial flagellum divided into three sections, filament, hook and basal body.
+More specifically, the bacterial flagellum is divided into three sections, filament, hook and the basal body.

-The most gram-positive bacteria cell wall consists of a cell wall, a cytoplasmic membrane and capsule.
+The most gram-positive bacteria cell wall consists of a cell wall, a cytoplasmic membrane and a capsule.

-An essential function of it is to withstand hydrostatic pressure of cells.
+An essential function of it is to withstand the hydrostatic pressure of cells.

-Periplasmic space between plasma membrane and cell wall helps the gram-positive bacteria to digest things.
+Periplasmic space between the plasma membrane and cell wall helps the gram-positive bacteria to digest things.

-This cell wall is porous, thus helps the large molecules to move in and out of cells.
+This cell wall is porous, thus helping the large molecules to move in and out of cells.